Witiko/git-parallel/README.md

     `PATH` variable as well.
  3. To enable Bash command completion for Git-parallel, the [`gp.bash-completion`](gp.bash-completion) script needs to be sourced, when bash starts.
-This can be done as a system level by moving the script into the `/etc/bash-completion.d/` directory, or on a per-user basis by including a line such as
+This can be done at the system level by moving the script into the `/etc/bash-completion.d/` directory, or on a per-user basis by including a line such as

         source path/to/gp.bash-completion

-    in the `.bashrc` configuration file located in the user's home directory.
+    into the `~/.bashrc` configuration file.

 ## How does `gp` relate to Git submodules?